 - Exhibition Open Hours: Wed, Sat, Sun from 1 – 5pm

-- No reservations are required; visitors will be admitted on a first-come, first-serve basis.
+- This exhibit is free and no reservations are required; visitors will be admitted on a first-come, first-serve basis.

 - Masks are required indoors and social distancing protocols will be in place.